Brianne Cuffe

 Participants in this program are practitioners from around the world who have made outstanding contributions to human rights and global justice as advocates, policy makers, social movement leaders, international agency officers, non-profit leaders, journalists and other relevant roles.

-Please note that the Center is not currently accepting applications for this program.
+Please note that the Center is currently not accepting applications for this program.

 Global Fellows at NYU School of Law